nihalnizam/ELK-Stack-Project/README.md

 Configuring an ELK stack server in order to set up a cloud monitoring system.

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured below.
-Alternatively, select portions of the README file may be used to install only certain pieces of it, such as Filebeat.
-  (/Ansible/ansibleplaybook_filebeat.txt)